jahredhope/react-unistore/README.md

 ## Migrating from unistore/react

-If you are migrating from unistore/react to be able to use functionality available in this package you should find the API fully backwards compatiable.
+If you are migrating from unistore/react to be able to use functionality available in this package you should find the API fully backwards compatiable^.
-Simply^ change any imports from:
+Simply change any imports from:

 ```js
 import { Provider, connect } from "unistore/react";